Type 2 diabetes remission

 - For more information on low-calorie diets see our resource page here.

 - Carbohydrates are your body’s main source of energy and it exists in 2 forms; sugary and starchy.

 - When starchy carbohydrates are digested they are broken down into sugar where they enters your bloodstream, which causes your blood glucose levels to rise.

-- Limiting the amount of sugar in your diet, either as sugar or starch, can have benefits on your health and it also limits the amount of sugar that your body stores as fat.
+- Limiting the amount of carbohydrate in your diet, either as sugar or starch, can have benefits on your health and it also limits the amount of glucose that your body stores as fat.

 - This will help you manage your weight and reduce your risk of developing diabetes complications.